zajitschek/metaanalysis/chapters/chapter3.md

 <exercise id="2" title="Extracting data from the literature">

+Ideally, means and SD or SE as well as sampe sizes for your traits of interest are are provided in the paper that you are examining, and can simply be transcribed into your data collection sheet.
+More often, however, these results are represented in figures.
+At the most basic, you can enlarge the figure on your screen and measure means and SE's with a ruler (don't forget to convert your measurements according to the Figure's axes!), and add the crude results into your spreadsheet.
+This may be sufficient for the exercise here, but assuming that you will have many Figures from many studies, for your own meta analysis we recommend to follow the steps below.

 ![](https://github.com/SusZaj/metaanalysis/blob/master/images/computertaskicon.svg?raw=true)
 We will practice data extraction on few of the Terminal investment papers.
 We will use the R package *metaDigitise*.